 Still Worried You Get Too Much Snow to Go Solar?

-At Direct Energy Solar, we help homeowners and businesses all over the country — including countless customers in regions like upstate New York and Massachusetts.
+At Direct Energy Solar, we help people go solar all over the country — including countless customers in regions like upstate New York and Massachusetts.
 They accumulate a lot of snow.
 But they accumulate even more savings.

 If you’d like to learn more about how snow affects solar panel performance, schedule a free consultation with our expert installation team.
 We can answer any questions you might have.